NJJFF Virtual Film Festival Frequently Asked Questions

 Will the discussions be interactive?
 Will there be an opportunity for questions and answers?

 There will be an opportunity to submit questions in advance via email.
-Details will appear in the confirmation email you receive after registering for the discussion.
 You can also submit questions live via the Zoom chat feature.
 For security and time, we may need to curate questions to some extent.

 What is the New Jersey Jewish Film Festival?